-Course outline: This course aims to introduce advanced students to wireless networks with an emphasis on architecture, components, and protocols, as well as the latest developments in 4G towards 5G wireless standards.
+This course aims to introduce students to advanced wireless networks with an emphasis on architecture, components, and protocols, as well as the latest developments in 4G towards 5G wireless standards.
 New concepts of mobility management, software defined network and new developments will be covered together with 3GPP standards and Internet Engineering Task Force (IETF) standard protocols.
 These examples will enable student engagement with the theoretical material and the related practical issues.
 Students will be able to understand the challenges associated with the latest generation of wireless networks and gain insight into new techniques under development.